AP-based-snek-JAM/Client-Hejdula/README.md

 # Client-Hejdula
-Client for interacting with server
+Hejdulas client for interacting with server